strets123/frictionless-pres/PITCHME.md

 ---

-# And this is what the data looks like in [Zegami](https://demo.zegami.com/science%20museum%20railway%20posters)
+#### And this is what the data looks like in [Zegami](https://demo.zegami.com/science%20museum%20railway%20posters)

 ---

-# Conclusions from the railway poster project
+#### Conclusions from the railway poster project

+---
 * The training data is from resnet - need a network trained on fonts and layout instead to study poster design
+* Simply splitting the images by date in Zegami gives some interesting results
 ---
-# Conclusions after using frictionless data projects
+#### Conclusions after using frictionless data projects

+---
 * Tabulator has a great interface and is really flexible and well tested
 * The datapackage pipelines spec is great, as is the CLI
 * We have many ideas for how we would like to improve the underlying codebase and would love for others to join us working on it